 The Endocrine Cancers Program offers evaluation, diagnosis and treatment of tumors of the thyroid, parathyroid, adrenal glands, pituitary gland, hypothalamus, and pancreas.
 It is one of the largest multidisciplinary endocrine cancer programs in the country and cares for over 1,000 patients each year.
+Our surgeons are internationally recognized for their minimally invasive techniques and their groundbreaking research in benign and malignant endocrine disorders.
+We are the only endocrine surgery program in the state of Connecticut.

 Thyroid cancer is the most common endocrine cancer.
 It begins as a tumor that develops in the thyroid, a butterfly-shaped gland at the base of the throat.
 The thyroid produces hormones that help the body function normally.
 Thyroid nodules are common, and while more than 95 percent of thyroid tumors are not cancerous, there is a tremendous advantage to being evaluated and treated by experts in endocrine diseases.
 The preferred method for our physicians to evaluate a nodule is through a fine-needle aspiration biopsy.
 This procedure may be performed during a clinic visit.
 When cancer is suspected to be in a nodule, surgery is recommended.